drerik/ansible-collection-step-ca/roles/certificate/README.md

 drerik.step-ca.certificates
 =========

-A ansible role that creates SSL certificates signed with a step-ca Certificate Authority deployed with the role `drerik.step-ca.step-ca_compose` using the `step` commandline utility.
+A ansible role that creates SSL certificates signed with a step-ca Certificate Authority deployed with the role `drerik.step_ca.step_ca_compose` using the `step` commandline utility.

 Requirements
 ------------